Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Introduction

+More recently, Ref.~\cite{Greenblatt_2024} established a rigorous adiabatic theorem for low-temperature finite-range many-body fermionic lattice systems under suitable assumptions on the driving.
+They proved closeness of the evolved state to the instantaneous Gibbs state in the sense of expectation values of local observables and obtained linear response as a corollary.
+Their result is mathematically powerful, but it is restricted to low temperatures and a specific class of many-body systems.
+Despite these important advances, a quantitatively sharp and broadly applicable finite-temperature criterion for adiabaticity breakdown in driven many-body systems is still lacking.
+In particular, it remains unclear how to characterize the onset of adiabatic breakdown in a model-independent way and how such a characterization should connect to quantities that can be computed systematically in many-body systems.

-In this Letter, we provide such a criterion by combining two concepts that are well developed for pure states but less exploited for mixed states: the quantum speed limit (QSL)~\cite{Mandelstam45,Vaidman92,Pfeifer93a,Pfeifer93b,Pfeifer95,Deffner17} and fidelity susceptibility~\cite{Zanardi_2006,Zanardi_2007,You_2007,GU_2010}.
-Working in Liouville space~\cite{Ernst87,Fick90,Gyamfi_2020}, we derive rigorous bounds on the Hilbert--Schmidt fidelity between mixed states under closed-system unitary dynamics and apply them to protocols that drive an initial Gibbs state toward a quasi-Gibbs target~\cite{Skelt_2020,Ilin_2021}.
-These bounds yield an explicit threshold driving rate $\Gamma^{\,}_{\mathrm{th}}$ beyond which adiabaticity fails.
+In this work, we provide such a criterion by combining two concepts that are well developed for pure states but less exploited for mixed states: the quantum speed limit (QSL)~\cite{Mandelstam45,Vaidman92,Pfeifer93a,Pfeifer93b,Pfeifer95,Deffner17} and fidelity susceptibility~\cite{Zanardi_2006,Zanardi_2007,You_2007,GU_2010}.
+Working in the Liouville-space formulation~\cite{Ernst87,Fick90,Gyamfi_2020}, we derive rigorous bounds on the Hilbert--Schmidt fidelity between mixed states under closed-system unitary evolution and apply them to protocols that drive an initial Gibbs state toward a quasi-Gibbs target~\cite{Skelt_2020,Ilin_2021}.
+These bounds lead to an explicit threshold driving rate \(\Gamma^{\,}_{\mathrm{th}}\) that quantitatively characterizes the onset of adiabatic breakdown.